Deadline applies to most VAT registered businesses although you don't currently have to comply if you voluntarily registered & are below the VAT...

 Is MTD only for VAT?

-No, MTD for VAT was launched in April 2019 but in April 2024 it will extend to MTD for ITSA (income tax self-assessment) for sole traders and landlords with gross income over £10,000.
-MTD for Corporation Tax will come into effect at the earliest in April 2026.
+No, MTD for VAT was launched in April 2019 but in April 2026 it will extend to MTD for ITSA (income tax self-assessment) for sole traders and landlords with gross income over £50,000.
+MTD for Corporation Tax will come into effect at some point later.